 If included, demonstration project(s) may be identified in the RPP or may be a pre-identified, shovel-ready project.
-Demonstration project(s) should maximize desired outcomes of the RFFC Program, have quantified achievement of multiple desired benefits of the program, and serve as a model for meeting regional and statewide goals.
-A demonstration project is one that implements techniques new to the area, highlights new technology or approaches, and could be scaled up and/or replicated.
+Demonstration project(s) should seek to:

+- Maximize desired outcomes of the RFFC Program as well as the Task Force strategies and objectives. - Measurably achieve multiple benefits of the Program. - Incorporate participation from multiple partners and funding sources. - Support regional workforce development opportunities when feasible. - Integrate benefits to the most socially vulnerable communities within the region. - Implement new, innovative, and/or underutilized techniques, technology, or approaches, which could be scaled up and/or replicated.